-If you feel that your student has demonstrated the behaviours to the required standard and you are confident that you can provide an accurate assessment of them before the final assessment date (31st July), early completion of the Competency Assessment can be facilitated.
+If you feel that the student has demonstrated the behaviours to the required standard and you are confident that you can provide an accurate assessment of the student before the final assessment date (31st July), early completion of the Competency Assessment can be facilitated.

-If the Competency Assessment is going to be delayed, you are required to inform a Practice Educator or the APPEL Operations Team.
-If you think that your student may not achieve the required level 4 in the final assessment, it is essential that this information is relayed to your student and a Practice Educator, as soon as possible.
-Any delay could have an impact on the duration of your student's focused training period, which needs to be avoided.
+If the Competency Assessment is going to be delayed, you are required to inform a Practice Educator or the APPEL office.
+If you think that the student may not achieve the required level 4 in the final assessment, it is essential that this information is relayed to the student and a Practice Educator, as soon as possible.
+Any delay could have an impact on the duration of the student's focused training period, which needs to be avoided.
 The Practice Educator/APPEL and the Preceptor will discuss and agree the appropriate actions in these circumstances.